lucpod/ticketless/lessons/05-api-with-dynamodb/README.md

 The first thing to notice is that a role resource has type `AWS::IAM::Role` and 3 main properties: `ManagedPolicyArns`, `AssumeRolePolicyDocument` and `Policies`.

   - `ManagedPolicyArns` allows the new role to inherit already existing policies in your AWS account.
 We use this capability to inherit the permissions from the `AWSLambdaBasicExecutionRole`.
 This way Lambda functions with this role will retain the capability to write logs to Cloudwatch.
-  - `AssumeRolePolicyDocument` describes a specific policy that is needed for allowing the Lambda to assume a role and inherit its permissions.
+  - `AssumeRolePolicyDocument` describes a specific policy that is needed to allow the Lambda to assume a role and inherit its permissions.
   - `Policies` is an array of policy directly created and attached to the role (inline policies).
 We use this option to create a policy that guarantees the capability to perform `Scan` and `GetItem` operation on our DynamoDB `gig` table.
 So at this stage we are basically guaranteeing read only access to the given DynamoDB table.

 This change in our SAM template will make so that the next time we deploy the packaged template the role `GigsApiRole` will be created.
 But this is not enough to give permissions to our Lamba functions, because we still have to *attach* the new role to our functions.